National Socialist Working Association

-The National Socialist Working Association, sometimes translated as the National Socialist Working Community (German: Nazionale Sozialiste Arbeitsgemeinschaft) was a short-lived group of about a dozen Nazi Party Gauleiter brought together under the leadership of Gregor Strasser in September 1925.
+The National Socialist Working Association, sometimes translated as the National Socialist Working Community (German: Nationalsozialistische Arbeitsgemeinschaft) was a short-lived group of about a dozen Nazi Party Gauleiter brought together under the leadership of Gregor Strasser in September 1925.
 Its full name was the Arbeitsgemeinschaft der nord- und westdeutschen Gaue der NSDAP (Working Association of the North and West German Gaue of the NSDAP).
-Aligned with the more "socialist" wing of the Party, it unsuccessfully sought to steer the Party leadership in that direction by updating the Party program of 1920.
-Perceived as a threat to his leadership by Party Chairman Adolf Hitler, its activities were curtailed shortly after the Bamberg Conference of 14 February 1926 presided over by him, and it was formally dissolved on 1 October of that year.
+Aligned with the Strasserist wing of the Party, it unsuccessfully sought to steer the Party leadership in that direction by updating the Party program of 1920.
+Party Chairman Adolf Hitler perceived the Association as a threat to his leadership, so its activities were curtailed shortly after the Bamberg Conference of 14 February 1926 presided over by him, and it was formally dissolved on 1 October of that year.

 Background

 After the failed Beer Hall Putsch of November 1923, the Nazi Party was outlawed and Adolf Hitler, being found guilty of treason, was jailed in Landsberg prison.
 After his release in December 1924, Hitler re-founded the Party on 27 February 1925 in Munich.
 At that time, it largely was centered in the state of Bavaria in southern Germany.
 Hitler realized that if his movement were to become the national force that he envisioned, it would have to expand into the rest of the country, in particular, into both Prussia and Berlin, the national capital.
 Banned from public speaking in most of Germany, on 11 March 1925 Hitler charged Gregor Strasser, then the Gauleiter of Niederbayern (Lower Bavaria), with setting up Party organizations throughout northern Germany.
 As a Reichstag Deputy, Strasser possessed two advantages: first, he had a parliamentary rail pass and could travel throughout the country while incurring no cost to the Party and, secondly, he enjoyed parliamentary immunity and could not be banned from speaking or sued for slander during his speechmaking.
 An effective public speaker and a skilled organizer, he traveled widely throughout Germany delivering speeches and establishing local Party organizations.
 He often personally selected the local (Ortsgruppenleiter) and regional (Gauleiter) Party administrators, subject to Hitler’s approval.
 The rapid development of the party structure in northern Germany in the following months was mainly the work of Strasser.
 Many of the local organizations in the north had to be created from scratch, and by the end of 1925 they numbered 262, as opposed to only 71 at the time of the 1923 putsch.